lordofhunger/rods-wallpapers/README.md

 Each folder contains a local `README.md` for previews and description.

 There are **379 wallpapers** across **31 folders** and growing.
+Requests that are not wallpapers (videos, colour schemes) can be found in 'other-requests'.

 - `00–09`: Anime, general and specific
 - `10–19`: Digital/technical art & design